Law-AI/semantic-segmentation/README.md

 - sent2vec (https://github.com/epfml/sent2vec)

 ## Codes
-- _model/submodels.py_ :        Contains codes for submodels that is used for constructing the top-level architectu
+- _model/submodels.py_ :        Contains codes for submodels that is used for constructing the top-level architecture
 - _model/Hier_BiLSTM_CRF.py_ :  Contains code for the top-level architecture
 - _prepare_data.py_ :           Functions to prepare numericalized data from raw text files
 - _train.py_ :                  Functions for training, validation and learning